 \section{Binary channels and monotonic decoding}

-The main result of this section concerns the important {\it binary channel\/} with $X=Y=\{0,1\}$.
-The two possible symbols 0 and 1 for a single use of the channel are called {\it bits}.
+Our next main result (stated in the next section) concerns the important {\em binary channel} with $X=Y=\{0,1\}$.
+The two possible symbols 0 and 1 for a single use of the channel are called {\em bits}.
 The binary channel is the basic model for the transmission of digital data and of central theoretical and practical importance in information theory (see, for example, Cover and Thomas, 1991, or MacKay, 2003).

 We assume that the channel errors $\eps_0=p(1|0)$ and $\eps_1=p(0|1)$ fulfill